kukuu/Technopedia/README.md

 constructor:

 The first thing that gets called is your component constructor, if your component is a class component.
-This does not apply to functional components i.e REACT Hooks.
+This does not apply to functional components i.e REACT Hooks (https://reactjs.org/docs/hooks-overview.html).

 Most Common Use Case For Constructor: Setting up state, creating refs and method binding.